playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 These abilities required Hooks to operate with the limits they have today, but unblocked a slew of features and set the stage for the future...

+> **Further reading:**
+>
+> Are you a visual learner and want to understand Fiber better?
+[Take a look at Lin Clark's intro to Fiber talk from React Conf 2017](https://www.youtube.com/watch?v=ZCuYPiUIONs).
+It's incredibly in-depth and well-explained.

 ## Solving error handling

 [The first feature that Fiber unblocked in the React 16 release was error handling.](https://legacy.reactjs.org/blog/2017/07/26/error-handling-in-react-16.html) Getting [a revamped updated in React 16.6](https://legacy.reactjs.org/docs/react-component.html#static-getderivedstatefromerror), this solved a long-standing problem with React apps.